beyimjan/shell-whiz/README.md

 To track API usage and costs, you can check the [OpenAI API Usage](https://platform.openai.com/account/usage) page.

+## Tips
+- If you want to pass an argument that starts with a hyphen, you can use `--` to separate the command from the arguments.
+For example, `sw ask -- emulate ARM kernel on versatilepb architecture -cpu cortex-a8`.

 ## More examples
 <p align="center">
   <img